 Extending the expiration of your Poopy.life test install

-By default, Poopy.life erases test installs after 6 hours.
-However, you have the opportunity to extend this time to however long you want.
+By default, Poopy.life erases test installs after 30 minutes.
+However, you have the opportunity to extend this time to 7 days or forever, if you pay $1.
 To do that, just go to the WP Sandbox tab in your Poopy.life WordPress test site’s dashboard:

 Are you ready to live the Poopy.life?